gbxyz/rdapper/README.md

 - \--key=KEY

-    Specify a private key matching the certificate given in `--password`.
+    Specify a private key matching the certificate given in `--cert`.

 - \--keypass=PASSPHRASE